spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 For example, the following command will create a blockchain called "hello" in the "hello/" directory:

-  ignite scaffold chain hello
+  spellshape scaffold chain hello

 A project name can be a simple name or a URL.
 The name will be used as the Go module path for the project.
 Examples of project names:

-  ignite scaffold chain foo
+  spellshape scaffold chain foo
-  ignite scaffold chain foo/bar
-  ignite scaffold chain example.org/foo ignite scaffold chain github.com/username/foo
+  spellshape scaffold chain foo/bar spellshape scaffold chain example.org/foo spellshape scaffold chain github.com/username/foo

 A new directory with source code files will be created in the current directory.
 To use a different path use the "--path" flag.